-Considering that the Legal and Technical Commission has found that the reasons presented by Ifremer qualify as "unforeseen exceptional circumstances arising in connection with the operational activities of the contractor" and has recommended the deferment of the schedule of the second relinquishment by two years, to 18 November 2026,
+Considering that the Legal and Technical Commission has found that the reasons presented by Ifremer qualify as "unforeseen exceptional circumstances arising in connection with the operational activities of the contractor" and has recommended deferring the schedule of the second relinquishment by two years to 18 November 2026.

-1 ISBA/16/A/12/Rev.1, annex.
+&lt;sup>13 ISBA/16/A/12/Rev.1, annex.

-2 ISBA/30/LTC/2, paras.
-5-8.
+&lt;sup>14 ISBA/30/LTC/2, paragraphs 5-8